-- Recognize that the root of your belief that you are un-loveable is wrong.
+- Recognize that the root of your belief that you are un-lovable is wrong.

 - Make a new, positive belief with an “I am” statement.
-If telling yourself “I am loveable” seems too hard, start with something like, “I am willing to believe I can be loveable.”
+If telling yourself “I am lovable” seems too hard, start with something like, “I am willing to believe I can be lovable.”

 - Write your “I am” statement with a dry-erase marker on your bathroom mirror or use post-it notes or whatever you can come up with.

 - Read your new statement as often as possible, EVEN IF YOU FEEL IT IS A LIE!

 - Continue doing this until you find a little piece of yourself that is willing to believe what you wrote.
 Continue as long as you need it and feel your new belief become more and more true!

 An important thing to realize is that your parents did not consciously become emotionally unavailable parents.
 They learned it from their parents, who more than likely learned it from their parents and so on.

 There are a few exceptions to this.
 I’ll give you one example and you can look at your own family to explore how your parents may have become emotionally unavailable.

 Consider a mother who loses a child at birth.
 I’d imagine that pain never goes away.
 That mother may shut down emotionally and still go on to have another child.
 Unfortunately, that poor child grows up with a very detached, emotionally unavailable mother.
 When that child has children of her own, she repeats what her mother taught her.

 Are you thinking that the parents should’ve realized that they should do something different with their own kids?
 Do you have thoughts that the parents should want to give their children what they never got from their parents?